About land transaction tax

 You are required to retain records for a period of 6 years following the date of the transaction.

-I need to complain or appeal
+I need to leave a complaint or compliment

-If you are aggrieved by any decision of, or assessment made by, the Comptroller under the LTT Law you are entitled to appeal.
+If you remain aggrieved by any decision of, or assessment made by, the Comptroller under the LTT Law you are entitled to appeal.
 Your appeal may be heard by the Commissioners of appeal who are an independent body and have the power to uphold or revoke an appeal or to vary any decision, or substitute their own direction as they see fit.

 Commissioners of appeal